WHAT IS CEREBRAL PALSY

 It affects the leg and the arm on one side of the body.

 Affects both legs and arms, but legs are significantly more affected than the arms.

-Affects both arms and legs and can affect muscles in the trunk, mouth and face.
+It affects both arms and legs and can affect muscles in the trunk, mouth, and face.

 People with cerebral palsy can go to school, have jobs, get married, raise families and live in their own homes.
 Most of all, people with cerebral palsy need the opportunity for independence and full inclusion in our society.